Precision and Self-Consistency¶

 The precision of a calculation is determined by

 The fragments you attach determine, through the fragment files, the function sets.
-Since each fragment traces back to one or more Create runs, the employed data base files in the Create runs determine the finally employed function sets.
+Since each fragment traces back to one or more Create runs, the employed database files in the Create runs determine the function sets that are ultimately used.

-In this part we examine numerical integration, density fitting and the SCF procedure.
+In this section we examine numerical integration, density fitting, and the SCF procedure.

 Numerical Quality